jameslnewell/tradie/README.md

 ### Building

-Bundle script, style and asset files
+Bundle script, style and asset files.

     tradie build --watch

+Uses `webpack` to bundle script, style and asset files.

 Use the `--watch` flag to re-bundle script and style files whenever they change.